 Spaghetti From Scratch

-These days, people are busy, and I get the temptation to use the pre-made stuff from a jar, but making it from scratch doesn’t take that much more work, and it’s SO much better.
-Meat sauce also freezes well, so if you’re really pressed for time, you can make a big batch of this on the weekend, portion it, and freeze it to reheat and toss with freshly boiled spaghetti on a weeknight.
+These days, people are busy, and I get the temptation to use the pre-made stuff from a jar, but making it from scratch doesn't take that much more work, and homemade spaghetti sauce is SO much better.
+Meat sauce also freezes well, so if you're really pressed for time, you can make a big batch of this on the weekend, portion it, then just pull it out of the freezer, reheat, and toss with freshly boiled spaghetti on a weeknight.

 Why This Recipe Works

 - By physically cutting the aromatics into smaller pieces and adding some baking soda to raise the pH, we're able to caramelize them much faster than normal.
 This infuses the sauce with a balancing natural sweetness, and tons of flavor that most quick sauces won't have.

 - Using a combination of ground pork and beef creates a more complex flavor profile, making the sauce taste like it's been simmered for hours.

 - Cooking the meat in red wine (rather than sauteeing it) keeps it tender, so you don't have to cook it for long.

 - In addition to the pureed tomatoes, I also like to add a small amount of ketchup.
 Although this may sound a bit odd, there are three very good reasons to do this.
 The first is that ketchup has a concentrated tomato flavor, which makes the sauce taste like it's been cooking for much longer.
 The second is that ketchup is sweet, so by adding a small amount, it's not enough to make the sauce overly sweet, but it helps balance the acidity of the tomatoes and wine.
 Finally, ketchup includes spices like nutmeg and cloves, which are often added to more complex meat sauce recipes.
 By adding the ketchup, you get the nuances of these spices without having to add the spices themselves.